Winix 5500-2 Air Purifier Review

 Differences Between Sizes And Variants

-There are two variants of this device, which differ somewhat in terms of overall design.
-We tested the Winix 5500-2, and you can see the label of the unit we tested here.
+There are two variants of this device that differ somewhat in overall design.
+We tested the Winix 5500-2, and you can see the unit's label.

 Model Name Carbon Filter Remote Control Color